 - Tighten right more to balance, and can even out post-lock, but still tight

-- If still uneven, can actually pull through lock to adjust top/bottom balance
+- If still uneven, can actually pull through lock between sides to adjust top/bottom balance

 - Can start with top wrap looser, but not usually enough to equalize

 - Alternate extreme: don't pull at all, put knot in current-tension spot then rotate

 - Then stem gets crazy loose

 - Can reduce loose stem effect by pulling wraps down; but shorter stem

 - Starting with wrists low gives you the slack you need without tightening or rotating

 - Variation: start with column tie out of position

 - Rotating a little before locking lets you get the rest of the way by tightening the loose stem

 - Sometimes you can get (some) rotation just by yanking (not reliable)